This text is translated into Russian by google automatic human level neural machine.

 Another area is related to WWF activities at political levels, where we are cooperating with governments of various countries and international organizations to promote relevant climate decisions.
 If there are no definite steps on the part of states, we will all reap the benefits.
 Maybe we should stop thinking about short-term political and financial benefits ?!

-It's no secret that many of the settlements of the Arctic depend on the import of diesel fuel or fuel oil.
+It is no secret that many settlements in the Arctic depend on the delivery of diesel fuel or fuel oil.
 This problem exists almost everywhere in the Russian Arctic, and in Canada, and in the United States, and in Greenland.
-This dependence is rather complicated, because fuel is delivered, as a rule, once a year for a whole year ahead.
-If the delivery is late - people sit without heat.
-In addition, when burning diesel fuel, greenhouse gases are formed, soot is produced, which is already recognized as a very significant factor in climate change in the Arctic, including the melting of ice.
-Plus, barrels and tanks with fuel need to be imported, and they are imported, mainly by ships, which creates an additional, significant risk of emergency situations, serious pollution of the sea with oil products.
-It turns out a large set of problems, which is solved by alternative sources of energy.
-There are proven business projects that allow replacing the 60-70% of diesel and fuel oil with a combination of alternative energy sources - sun, wind plus the current generation of batteries.
+This dependence is rather complicated, because fuel is imported, as a rule, once a year for a whole year in advance.
+If the delivery is late, people sit without heat.
+In addition, the combustion of diesel fuel produces greenhouse gases and produces soot, which has already been recognized as a very significant factor in climate change in the Arctic, including ice melting.
+Plus, barrels and tanks with fuel need to be imported, and they are brought in mainly by ships, which creates an additional, significant risk of accidents and serious pollution of the sea with oil products.
+It turns out a large complex of problems, which is solved thanks to alternative energy sources.
+There are proven business projects that make it possible to replace 60-70% of diesel and fuel oil with a combination of alternative energy sources - the sun, wind, plus the modern generation of batteries.

 A similar experience of obtaining energy exists in many regions, including Russia.
 But in fact, it is very important to work on the synthesis of such experience: there are different conditions in the Arctic, therefore there is no single recipe for solving the problem.